silverstripe/silverstripe-spamprotection/README.md

 ## Configuring

-After installing this module and a protector of your choice (i.e mollom) you'll need to rebuild your database through `dev/build` and set the default protector via SilverStripe's config system.
+After installing this module and a protector of your choice (i.e mollom) you'll need to rebuild your database by running `sake db:build --flush` and set the default protector via SilverStripe's config system.
 This will update any Form instances that have spam protection hooks with that protector.